Versatile & Stylish! How To: Greenery Wedding Centerpiece: Step by step guide.

 How much to order

-*** PRO TIP: If you are mixing both Salal and Italian Ruscus, do not overdo the Salal.
+*** PRO TIP: If you mix both Salal and Italian Ruscus, do not overdo the Salal.
 It will easily overpower the Ruscus.
 Start with a base of Salal and then layer the Ruscus on top.
 The pointed tips of the Ruscus are what it’s known for.
 Make sure you layer and put Ruscus last.

 Once you’ve figured out the style and volume that you prefer, count the stems accordingly.